sebmos/node-eufy-api/README.md

 Run `node run cli`

 After authenticating, this command lists all available eufy devices, models, codes & IP addresses and lets you control them.

+### What is my device's model, code and IP address?
+To identify the devices you have, as well as their models, codes and IP addresses, use the [command-line interface](#command-line-interface) or run the `loadDevices(email: string, password: string): Promise<Device[]>` function.

 ### API
 Add the node-eufy-api package to your project: